10,000 hours of Practice

 You may have heard of SMART objectives.
 SMART is an acronym and for guitar purposes stands for Specific, Measurable, Achievable, Relevant and Time-based.
 If you set yourself some SMART objectives for your guitar ambitions it will really help you develop a healthy practice routine that is right for you as an individual.

 Specific goals are ones that aren’t vague.
 A vague goal may be “I want to be a better guitarist” – but how much better?
 Do you want to improve from a Grade Two to a Grade Three or is your aim to be a Grade Six, for example.

-A more specific goal may be ” I want to play Guiliani’s Etude in Em without mistakes four times in a row”, or to learn a particular song by heart.
+A more specific goal may be ” I want to play Guiliani’s Etude without mistakes four times in a row”.
+Or maybe to learn a particular song by heart.